 I can only speculate.
 My guess is that Herbert was still realist enough to be a determinist, but had the vague hope that Heisenberg could save us all.
-It is probably no coincidence that in the final three novels, concepts as the no-ship and the no-chamber, and a character like Sonia Atreides, make an appearance – as an utterance of that hope.
+It is probably no coincidence that in the final three novels, concepts as the no-ship and the no-chamber, and a character like Siona Atreides, make an appearance – as an utterance of that hope.

-More on that when I have reread those books, but for now it is safe to conclude that it seems Herbert in Children of Dune did try his first steps to find a way out of determinism – maybe because ultimatly he lacked amor fati too?
+More on that when I have reread those books, but for now it is safe to conclude that it seems Herbert in Children of Dune did try his first steps to find a way out of determinism – maybe because ultimately he lacked amor fati too?
 Nobody is perfect!

 What can I say to end this monster?
 My favorite words by KSR?
 “Enough is as good as a feast”?
 This thing is finished.
 Thanks for sticking through to the end, and do not hesitate to share your thoughts in the comments.

 Let’s have Leto one more time: “There’s no mystery about a human life.
 It’s not a problem to be solved, but a reality to be experienced.”
 Mutatis mutandis this book indeed?